TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          ..  versionadded:: 12.1

-         Additional attributes can be configured using a key-value list using the :typoscript:`data` key.
+         **data**: Array with key/value for additional attributes to be added to the script tag.

    Example
          .. code-block:: typoscript